timm/ezr/docs/about.md

 And in that workflow there was tabular data whose first row defined column types.
 And upper case words were numeric and the others were symbols.
-And some of the words were goals were marked with "!+-" denoting things we wanted to predict of  minimize of maximize.
+And some of the words were goals have special marks denoting things we wanted to predict ("!") or  minimize ("-") or maximize ("+").
 Like
 so:

     Clndrs,Volume,HpX,Model,origin,Lbs-,Acc+,Mpg+